 Reading Adalbert Stifter is as if being confronted by a mountain range but asked instead to appreciate the sadness of a small, lone walker on one of its winding paths.
 Known equally as an accomplished wanderer, painter and writer, the Austrian managed a rare feat in joining the worlds of inner emotion with daunting outer landscapes.
 The terror, elation or grief felt by his characters connected to the mountains, lakes and forests around them, which he sketched out with the fluency of a skilled draughtsman.
-Nor is this the landscape of a simple picture-postcard, but more like an inner vision speaking to the outer world; to be sought in the quiet shimmering of light and colour rather than in solid matter.
+Nor is this the landscape of a simple picture postcard, but more like an inner vision speaking to the outer world; to be sought in the quiet shimmering of light and colour rather than in solid matter.

 Perhaps it is in Stifter’s reduction of prose where this trait first appears.
-Especially in Rock Crystal (Bergkrystall, 1845), but also elsewhere, his writing is exacting in its make-up.
-The human lies below this ice cover (sometimes literally) and the reader is not with it but, as it were, above it; looking down onto the characters through frozen water as the turmoil of human emotion presses heatedly against the stone and land.
+Especially in Rock Crystal (Bergkrystall, 1845), but also elsewhere, his writing is exacting in its composition.
+The human lies below this ice cover (sometimes literally) and the reader is not with it but, as it were, above; looking down onto the characters through frozen water as the turmoil of human emotion presses heatedly against the stone and land.
 As Stifter writes in the novella: “[i]ce – nothing but ice.”
-He is, at this point, setting the scene; as his two young protagonists begin to lose themselves in the mountains.
+He is, at this point, setting the scene as his two young protagonists begin to lose themselves in the mountains.
 In the next paragraph, he draws up the general landscape with a keen eye for geography and place.
 He does, however —and this is true throughout his work— make it so that the opening frames the description.
 Even as he recounts “the great slabs lying covered [in] snow” with their edges of “glassy green ice,” the overture presumes the ultimate establishment of distance.

 Though in Rock Crystal Stifter nearly entombs the children, the process takes place in the prose before it catches up with them in the actual narrative.
 Stifter’s language often emulates the landscapes he is describing, partly by shifting descriptions of human activity into more inhuman realms, or by at least investing both with equal gravity.
 As Thomas Mann once wrote, “behind the quiet, inward exactitude of [Stifter’s] descriptions of Nature in particular there is at work a predilection for the excessive, the elemental and the catastrophic, the pathological.”
 Rock Crystal opens in this way with pages detailing the land —with its rocky outcrops and shadowy forests— as much as its inhabitants.
-The Bachelors (Der Hagetolz, 1850) is similar in that all of the protagonist’s activities are relayed in relation to his physical surroundings (again, a mountainous region of Austria).
-Though less imbued with literal allusions to ice, due quite simply to the weather being generally warmer, an element of distance remains from the reader’s perspective.
+The Bachelors (Der Hagetolz, 1850) is similar in that all of the protagonist’s activities are relayed with relation to his physical surroundings (again, a mountainous region of Austria).
+Though less imbued with literal allusions to ice due quite simply to the weather being generally warmer, an element of distance remains from the reader’s perspective.
 Perhaps it’s more like glass than ice in this case, but the effect is the same.
-The reader, detached but aware, bears witness to a pure emotion; but while he can read the faces and drama below, the inner tumult of the teller is kept locked inside the deep freeze.
+Detached but aware, the reader bears witness to a pure emotion; but while he can read the faces and drama below, the inner tumult of the teller is kept locked inside the deep freeze.

 Stifter’s prose and paintings showcase the relationship between landscapes and their passengers; mere dots in the vast belts of mountains, lakes and forests who are almost threatened with subsumption when contrasted with the magnitude of their environs.
 If his characters weren’t already openhearted and retiring, it would be easy to interpret that their modesty was a reaction just to being in their midst.
-The towering prospect around them is such that, even with the naivety and arrogance that some of his creatures possess, modesty is all they’re left with as an option.
+The towering prospect around them is such that, even with the naivety and arrogance that some of his creatures possess, modesty is all they’re left with as an outcome.
 This often dilates into theology, showing the inconsequential part they play in a God-given Grand Scheme of Things.
 But the theology itself is only slightly consequential in itself since, either way, the landscape commands respect, if only to traverse it safely.
 It also plays a psychological part in the purification of the characters who, for all their burning passions, are kept well in check by the iridescent sketching of the light that glides upon the mountain faces.

-If visuality has a role in Stifter’s work, with worlds quietly abristle between glacial walls; it must be said how, sometimes, it also falls short of doing it justice.
+If visuality has a role in Stifter’s work, with worlds quietly abristle between glacial walls; it must be said how sometimes it also falls short of doing it justice.
 In the early 1900s, Ernst Kutzer, the Czech writer and artist, realised a number of Stifter’s stories in paintings designed for postcards.
 Though their folkloric character accords them with their own endearing qualities, they show how, with a less chary eye, the transcendent can be taken out of Stifter’s stories.

 In that same story, Stifter wrote: